PlaceOS/docs/how-to/configure-saml.md

     -  Typically leave this blank on first save, and it will fill in the default value

 Once you click save, it will generate an authentication ID.
-You can find it in the `/saml_auths` response on the Authentication tab:
+You can find it in the `/saml_auths` response on the Authentication tab.

 <!-- ![Image alt-text](image1.png "image_tooltip") -->